iturdikulov/notes/QMK.md

 ```
 3. Go to [QMK Configurator](https://config.qmk.fm/), upload here `keymap.json`
    and print it to PDF ( icon and  icon).

+## My layers and modifiers

+Hold `SYM` to activate the symbols layer.

+Hold `NAV` to activate the navigation layer

+The home row modifiers are `oneshot` so that it's possible to modify the keys on
+the base layer, where there are no dedicated modifiers.

+Sometimes you need to use qwerty layout (games for example), I created special
+layer in QMK for that, which activate qwerty layout over the Colemak-DH layout
+when I press special `QWE` default layer switch button (toggle logic).

 ## External links